WICG/indexed-db-observers/EXPLAINER.md

 ## Observer Calling
 When a transaction successfully completes, send the `change_list` changes to all observers that have objects stores touched by the completed transaction.
 When sending the changes to each observer, all changes to objects stores not observed by the observer are filtered out.

+## Observer Transactions
+The transactions given to the observers have one behavior difference - they cannot be used by an observer.
+This probably means we'll need to give them a new type - perhaps 'snapshot' or 'readonly-snapshot'.

+## Exceptions
+An exception is thrown in the following cases (and in the following order):

+1. `.observe` on a database that is closed.
+2. `.observe` on a transaction that is finished.
+3. `.observe` on a transaction that is not active.
+4. `.observe` on a 'snapshot' type transaction (or whatever we call it - a transaction given in an observer callback).
+5. `.observe` invalid options
+  1. `operations` is not specified
+  2. `operations' is empty
+  3. `operations` contains unknown operation types (not 'add', 'put', 'clear', or 'delete')
+  4. `ranges` contains object stores not in the observing transaction
+6. `.unobserve` on a database connection that isn't being observed.

 # Future Features

 ## Culling
 The changes given to the observer could be culled.
 This eliminated changes that are overwritten in the same transaction or redundant.
 Here are some examples:

  1. add 'a', 1
  2. add 'b', 2
  3. put 'putA', 1
  4. delete 2

 These changes can **culled** to simply be

  1. add 'putA', 1

 In addition, deletes are combined when applicable:

  1. delete [0, 5]
  2. put '1' 1
  3. put '6' 6